scorpiodiagrams/fdg/wiki/appendix_b.md

 pv = p_0 v^0 + p_1 v^1 + p_2 v^2.
 \end{equation}$$

 So the product of tuples that are compatible for contraction is an inner product.
-Using the tuples =p= and =v= defined above gives us
+Using the tuples #Code(p) and #Code(v) defined above gives us

 ```Scheme
 (* p v)